bharath-mnr/ai-midi-generator/README.md

 ## ✨ Features

+ **💡 Workflow Revolution:** This AI can accomplish in minutes what would traditionally take a skilled musician 10+ years of piano study and music theory mastery to achieve.
+If you have strong theoretical knowledge but lack instrumental proficiency, this tool bridges that gap instantly.

 - **AI Music Generation**: Create professional MIDI compositions from text descriptions
 - **Reference Style Learning**: Upload MIDI files to teach AI your preferred musical style
 - **MIDI Editing**: Upload and edit existing MIDI files with AI assistance